pdaether/Sublime-SymfonyCommander/README.md

 This works in most cases.

 Otherwise you have to tell SymfonyCommander where to find the console script on a project basis.
-To point SymfonyCommander to the root directory of your symfony installation you need to set this path in the Sublime Text Project file (_*.sublime-project_) under the _settings_-section.
+To point SymfonyCommander to the root directory of your Symfony installation you need to set this path in the Sublime Text Project file (_*.sublime-project_) under the _settings_-section.

 	"settings":{
 		"SymfonyCommander":{
-			"base_directory": "/www/htodcs/your-symfony-project/"
+			"base_directory": "/www/htdocs/your-symfony-project/"
 		}
 	}